 While there are variations between the different types of debt-to-income ratios that lenders will accept when assessing prospective borrowers, banks and financial institutions generally apply the debt-to-income ratio as part of the credit analysis process.

-This process determines the amount of credit risk a borrower has before accepting their loan request, as well as pinpoint the amount they will allow customers to borrow.
+This process determines the amount of credit risk a borrower has which the lender can use to decide whether to accept or decline their loan request and to pinpoint the amount they will allow the customer to borrow.
 If a customer has a low debt-to-income ratio, this means that a bank will be more likely to accept their request as they have the income and ability to successfully make the repayment.

 Some lenders, particularly non-banks, have their own ways to measure whether a customer will be able to make repayments such as the Net Service Ratio, which assesses serviceability.
 To calculate the Net Service Ratio, lenders take into account the borrower’s after-tax income, and then subtract expenses and other liabilities to work out the loan amount the customer may be able to repay.